tgrants/programming-problem-set-solutions/README.md

 This repository also contains some useful scrips:
 * `clear.sh` - removes all executables
 * `clear-all.sh` - removes all solutions
+* `clevercode.py` - pulls and processes data from clevercode.lv

 ## Contributing